Oral semaglutide: Wegovy® pill arrives

-Emerging GLP-1 and Multi-Agonist Therapies
+Emerging GLP-1 and multi-agonist therapies

 Dual Agonists

 Medications like Mounjaro (tirzepatide) combine GLP-1 and GIP agonism and are already available in some regions.
-They offer significant weight reduction and may be considered alongside higher-dose semaglutide by clinicians where appropriate.

 Oral GLP-1 Pills from Other Companies